mlc-mlapis/docs/src/documentation/cli/ssh.md

 * with the working directory `/root`,
 * after a successful connection, you can use `su <user>` for switching,
 * idle timeout set on a server-side is 15 minutes,
-* this time is possible to control via the client's keep alive setting,
+* this duration is possible to control via the client's keep alive setting,
 * all Zerops environment variables for such a container are available,
 * you don't need to specify any SSH key,
 * the zCLI VPN tunnel itself guarantees security,